Sulfur: benefits, dosage, contraindications

 ✪✪✪✪

-Sulfur plays an important role in the detoxification of heavy metals through its compounds containing thiol groups, capable of binding these metals.
+Sulfur plays an important role in the detoxification of heavy metals thanks to its compounds containing thiol groups, which are capable of binding these metals.
 This binding facilitates the excretion of metals, such as lead, mercury, and arsenic, thereby reducing their toxicity and accumulation in the body.

 Posologie